CuyZ/NotiZ/Documentation/04-Notification/Email/02-DynamicSlotFields.rst

 Conditional rendering
 '''''''''''''''''''''

-If a given slot may be unregistered, the view-helper can be used like a basic conditional Fluid view-helper.
-In this case, a new Fluid variable containing the processed value is accessible: ``{slotValue}``
+A slot may be unregistered.
+In that case, the view-helper can be used like a basic conditional Fluid view-helper; a new Fluid variable containing the processed value is then accessible: ``{slotValue}``.

 .. code-block:: html